NathanAlcantara/p-autocomplete-singleSelection/README.md

 # SingleSelection - Autocomplete - Primeng

-Just a scrath of how can you use multiselection of autocomplete and tranforming to a singleselection with tags, where prevents users editing the object inside component and become more easy to clean that
+Just a sketch of how can you use multiselection of autocomplete and transforming to a singleselection with tags, where prevents users edit the object inside component and become more easy to clean that

 ## Init Project